 A total pelvic clearance is the medical term for removal of your bladder and the lower bowel along with other organs in the pelvis.
 You may also hear it called a pelvic exenteration.
-The organs that are removed can involve some or all of the following: your bladder, uterus (womb), ovaries, all or part of your vagina, part of your bowel and your back passage (rectum and anus).
+The organs that are removed can involve some or all of the following: your bladder, water pipe (urethra), prostate, part of your bowel and your back passage (rectum and anus).

-It is important that you feel you understand what is going to happen during the operation, and that you understand which organs are to be removed, before any surgery is carried out.
+It is important that you feel you understand what is going to happen during the operation and that you understand which organs are to be removed, before any surgery is carried out.

-The first diagram below shows the female pelvic organs and the shaded area in the second diagram shows the organs which will be removed.
+The first diagram below shows the male pelvic organs and the shaded area in the second diagram shows the organs which will be removed.

-Female pelvic organs
+Male pelvic organs